 Students must complete three CSIS courses (9 credit hours) with a grade of C- or better, selected in consultation with the academic advisor to fulfill the CSIS Electives requirement.
+The electives must be chosen according to the following rules:

-Two courses must be 300 level or higher and the remaining course can be 200 level or higher.
-The three courses must be from CSIS.
+- Two courses must be 300 level or higher.

+- One course can be 200 level or higher.

+- The three courses must be from CSIS.

+- All electives must be selected from the following list: